RZulu54/ChessBrainVB/README.md

 # ChessBrainVB
-Chess engine with GUI for Excel/Word VBA - plus edition for winboard: win32 engine with playing strength of 2750 ELO
+Chess engine with GUI for Excel / Word / Powerpoint VBA - plus edition for winboard: win32 engine with playing strength of 2750 ELO

 There are two ways to use this chess engine: